Android 11.0 or later devices only

 If you see Action Not Allowed or a similar warning message, then your organization has not permitted you to connect this app.
-Contact your IT admin for more information.
+Contact your administrator for more information.

 If you have connected apps, you can disconnect them at any time.

-- Go to Settings > Privacy > Connected work & personal apps.
+- Go to Apps > Special app access > Connected work & personal apps.

 - Tap the app you want to disconnect.